 First, let’s talk.
 Before we agree to work together, we need to discover if LUC is the right fit to work with your people and influence your workplace culture.
 Through initial communication we can share enough information for you to decide if you want a service proposal.
 We’ll rough out a service proposal within a few days, check that we’re on track, then make necessary adjustments.
 When you decide to move forward with our services, we’ll complete an in-depth needs assessment via instruments, interviews, face-to-face meetings, or a combination thereof.
-To assure long-term success with safety culture change, strategic plan development or whatever the challenge, the consultant assigned to your process will maintain frequent contact throughout the phases of design, delivery/implementation, and performance checkpoints.
+To assure long-term success with culture change, strategic plan facilitation, leadership development or whatever the challenge, the consultant assigned to your process will maintain frequent contact throughout the phases of design, delivery/implementation, and performance checkpoints.

 What can I expect from your facilitators?
 And aren’t facilitators and trainers the same thing?

 As far as the distinction between trainers and facilitators: Trainers are usually subject matter experts (SMEs for short), and are there to teach you how to do something you either don’t know how to do or need to get better at (example: How to drill a hole in the ground or work with Excel spreadsheets); Facilitators, while not necessarily SMEs, focus on utilizing what learners already know to bring them to their own understanding about a subject (example: How to better lead their people, whether it’s on a rig, on the sales floor, or in the board room).